So, you have a history project for class 12 to complete. Well, let Duniakagyan come to your rescue.

 - Rediscovery & Preservation:

-Elaborate on the roles of a few prominent people in rediscovery & preservation of the Hampi relics.
+Elaborate on the roles of a few prominent people in the rediscovery & preservation of the Hampi relics.

 People | Role |